 Professor David Cardwell is Professor of Superconducting Engineering and Co-Director of the KACST-Cambridge Research Centre.
 He is also Head of the Engineering Department.

 Under Professor Cardwell's leadership the Bulk Superconductor research group at Cambridge works on the processing and applications of bulk high temperature superconductors, which can be used to generate very high magnetic fields.

 He is Treasurer of the European Society of Applied Superconductivity (ESAS) and a board member of a number of international journals and conferences.
 He has authored over 300 technical papers and patents.

 Professor Cardwell has been a Fellow of Fitzwilliam College since 1993, where he was Admissions Tutor for Sciences (1999-2011).

 He was elected to a Fellowship of the Royal Academy of Engineering in 2012 in recognition of his contribution to the development of superconducting materials for engineering applications.

 Professor Cardwell and his team AT Cambridge hold a recognised Guinness World Record for the strongest magnetic field trapped in a superconductor.
 Harnessing the equivalent of three tonnes of force inside a golf-ball sized sample of material that is normally as brittle as fine china, the team beat a record that had stood for more than a decade.

-Master of Fitzwilliam College since October 2013, Nicola Padfield is a Reader in Criminal and Penal Justice at the Law Faculty, University of Cambridge, and has been a Fellow of Fitzwilliam College since 1991.
-She has held a number of posts in the College including President, Director of Studies and Admissions Tutor.
+Master of Fitzwilliam College since October 2013, Nicola Padfield is a Reader in Criminal and Penal Justice at the Law Faculty and has been a Fellow of Fitzwilliam College since 1991.

 She has been active in a number of pan-European research networks and writes monthly editorials in the Criminal Law Review.